nyu-mll/jiant/scripts/fwords/README.md

+**\*\*\*\*\* Note: The authors are working on important revisions of the probing datasets and they are not publicly available yet.
+Please contact Najoung for a preliminary copy of the dataset if you would like to take a look, but please wait for the official release on decomp to conduct any experiments.
+Preprocessing script will be available with the official release of the datasets. \*\*\*\*\***

 # Instructions
-This branch contains a version of the jiant code used in [Probing What Different NLP Tasks Teach Machines about Function Word Comprehension](https://arxiv.org/abs/1904.11544).
+This branch contains a version of the `jiant` code used in [Probing What Different NLP Tasks Teach Machines about Function Word Comprehension](https://arxiv.org/abs/1904.11544).
 This directory contains scripts to run experiments described in the paper.
 Contact Najoung (see paper for email) if you run into any issues.

 ## Getting started
 First, set up `jiant` following the main instructions.